...

 Shipping the pieces

-Depending on prevailing architecture where local zoning and design ordinances come into play, the steel facades can be paired with brick, stucco or glass.
-For masonry, Universal Steel will install spandrel beams to support the wall system being attached.
+Depending on prevailing architecture where local zoning and design ordinances come into play, the steel frames can be paired with a variety of different facades, brick, stucco or glass.
+Universal Steel will install spandrel beams to support the wall system being attached.

 In recent years, customers have ordered steel home kits.
 The steel I-beam construction lets them build out their home without worrying about load-bearing walls.